 For example, drug companies can be held liable for failing to warn users about a particular drug’s known risks and side effects.

 How Long Do I Have to File a Product Liability Lawsuit in Missouri?

 You’ll only have a limited amount of time to file a lawsuit if you were hurt because of a defective product.
 In Missouri, the statute of limitations in personal injury cases is five years.
 That means you’ll have five years from the date you discover your injury to file a product liability lawsuit.

 There’s no time to waste if you’ve been injured.
 Our lawyers can start preparing your case immediately.
 Call today to get started.

 Contact a Kansas City Product Liability Lawyer for a Free Consultation

 Were you injured because of a dangerous or defective product?
 A Kansas City product liability lawyer can help you fight to recover full compensation for your injuries and losses.
-Call The Bradley Law Firm today to schedule a free consultation to learn more.
+Call Bradley Law Personal Injury Lawyers today to schedule a free consultation to learn more.